 In addition to earning reputation to increase your ultimate payout, a benefit of helping us test our network during this current alpha is that we pay you like we would during production.
 As described at length in Sharing Storage Space for Fun and Profit, we pay node operators as follows:

 - Static Storage (on-node HD space): paid at $1.50 per terabyte month (TBM)

 - Egress bandwidth (downloads by Uplinks): $20 per TB of utilized bandwidth

 - Repair bandwidth (downloads by Satellites): $10 per TB of utilized bandwidth

-It’s important to note that at the time of publication, Storj Labs is paying only for the Mars and Olio Satellites.
+It’s important to note that at the time of publication, Storj Labs is paying only for the trusted Tardigrade Satellites found on this list.
 Your storage node must be connected to one of these Satellites if you would like to be compensated.
 Because all of our software is open source, there may be other parties setting up Satellites and running storage environments.
 If you are connected to—and storing data for—a third party Satellite, you may not be compensated.
 Don’t worry, in your storage node configuration, you will be able to whitelist the Satellites from which you’ll accept data.